 Most commonly, we receive JPEGs with files extension .jpeg or .jpg.
 In general, we’re looking for image files larger than 300K to have high enough resolution for different marketing media, specifically for print.
 (For the web, our designers will downsize image files for faster loading online.)
 When measuring the resolution of an image, we refer to the number of dots per square inch, or dpi.
 For photographs to remain crisp and appealing when they’re printed, a good rule of thumb is to require 300 dpi.
 (For web, it’s 72 dpi.)

 If you’re using your own digital camera and don’t feel “expert” with it, check your manual for resolution settings.
-If you feel confident in your ability to capture photos with your desired composition but aren’t as confident in your editing capabilities, shoot your photos in raw and ask your marketing company to help with the editing.
-At Practice Cafe, we’re happy to edit photos that will be used in our clients’ projects!Ask Us About Photo Editing
+If you feel confident in your ability to capture photos with your desired composition but aren’t as confident in your editing capabilities, shoot your photos in raw and ask your dental marketing company to help with the editing.
+At Practice Cafe, we’re happy to edit photos that will be used in our clients’ marketing projects!Edit my photos

-We know it can be challenging for dentists who are busy managing many aspects of their practice to get all the various items to us for a mailer or website, including design input, photos, and biography information, among other things.
+We know it can be challenging for dentists who are busy managing many aspects of their business to get all the various items to us for their dental practice website or mailer, including design input, photos, and biography information, among other things.
 Some clients start to feel weary with the process and are tempted to rush to the finish line, either with inadequate practice photos (beware of the blurry cell phone photos!) or none at all.
-Opening postcards can get by with minimal practice photos, but larger mailers and websites need good photos!
+Opening postcards can get by with minimal office photos, but larger mailers and websites need good dental practice photos!